Los Angeles Might Start Rationing COVID-19 Healthcare: ‘Those Less Likely To Survive Won’t Get The Same Care’

-California might be forced to take dire measures and begin to ration out medical care after a surge of novel coronavirus cases has brought intensive care units and hospitals to close to their maximum capacities, according to The Los Angeles Times.
+California might be forced to take dire measures and begin rationing out medical care after a surge of novel coronavirus cases has brought intensive care units and hospitals to close to their maximum capacities, according to The Los Angeles Times.

 The number of patients who have been hospitalized with COVID-19 is now more than double its previous peak in July.
 As of Saturday, around 17,400 people had been forced to seek medical care due to a suspected or confirmed COVID-19 case.
 Of those 17,400 patients currently in the hospital, around 3,600 of those are in ICUs, per The Associated Press.

-As a result, a document that was distributed to doctors at four different hospitals in Los Angeles County has asked healthcare workers to consider a new strategy that focused on saving “as many patients as possible” instead of doing everything to save each life, as paraphrased by the AP.
+As a result, a document that was distributed to doctors at four different hospitals in Los Angeles County asked healthcare workers to consider a new strategy that focused on saving “as many patients as possible” instead of doing everything to save each life, as paraphrased by the AP.

 “That means those less likely to survive won’t get the same kind of care offered in normal times,” the news outlet summarized.